John Waters (columnist): High Court action against COVID-19 legislation

 At the next hearing, on 28 April 2020, there was a strong Garda presence at the Four Courts, and barriers were used to prevent crowds from entering the court.
 Members of the Public Order Unit and the Bridewell Garda station were stationed at all main entrances to the building.
 About forty supporters of the applicants turned up.
 No arrests were made.
 At this hearing, Mr Justice Charles Meehan fixed the applicant's appeal for hearing on 5 May 2020.
 During the meeting, O'Doherty said that the people of Ireland were under "mass house arrest" and Gardaí were "using guns" to frighten people.

 On 5 May 2020, there was again a strong Garda presence outside the Four Courts.
 In her submission to the court O'Doherty said that the COVID-19 conditions were comparable to living in "Nazi Germany" and that the basis for introducing the restrictions was "scientifically fraudulent" and that evidence to that effect would be presented at the full hearing of their action.
 The State's representatives opposed the application for leave, saying that the claims were not arguable.

 On 13 May 2020, Mr Justice Charles Meehan dismissed the applicant's case.
 He said that the applicant's claims were not arguable and the court could not grant them an application to have their challenge determined at a full hearing of the High Court.
 He said that the applicants had not provided any facts or expert evidence to support the view that the laws challenged by the applicants were unconstitutional, and noted that the applicants had "no medical or scientific qualifications or expertise, [and] relied on their own unsubstantiated views, gave speeches, engaged in empty rhetoric and sought to draw parallel to Nazi Germany which is both absurd and offensive".

 On 2 March 2021, the Irish Court of Appeal dismissed an appeal by Waters and O'Doherty of the High Court's refusal to permit them to bring their challenge, and its award of costs of that hearing against them.
 Counsel for the state in the appeal argued that some of the applicants' submissions were "Bermuda Triangle stuff".

 On 5 July 2022 the Supreme Court upheld the decision to dismiss the challenge brought by him and Gemma O'Doherty against the constitutionality of laws introduced in response to COVID-19.

+2024 European Parliament election

+He ran as an independent candidate in the 2024 European Parliament election in the constituency of Midlands–North-West.
+Waters received 13,692 (2.0%) first preference votes but was not elected.